Fire on Water

 Fire on Water (Tamil: Neer Mel Neruppu) is a 2024 Malaysian Tamil-language romantic drama directed by Sun-J Perumal and written by Sivanantham Perianan.
 The film stars Karnan Kanapathy as Karthi and Rubini Sambanthan in the pivotal roles.
 In January 2024, the film had its world premiere in the Harbour section of the International Film Festival Rotterdam.
 The film was also premiered at Osaka Asian Film Festival in March 2024.
 The film opened to positive reviews from critics, especially praising the screenplay, direction of the film, cinematography and the performance of the protagonist.

+The film was released under the title Blues in Malaysia on 4 December 2025.

 Synopsis

 Karthi, an assistant director who is predominantly working on commercial productions, is aspired to build up a personal film script, elevating the script with an array of emotions going through his mind as it could culminate in a life changing moment for him.
 He has worked as an assistant director, editor and as a sound recordist, but he pinned hopes on becoming an independent filmmaker.
 However, he faces stumbling blocks in fulfilling his filmmaking ambitions, due to failing to get the support of industry backers.
 In a turn of events, he becomes pessimistic and loses his focus and determination, becoming addicted to alcohol.